 Good cash register training is vital to the smooth operation of your company and POS cash adjustment.
 More precision and less theft can be better-ensured thanks to well-trained cashiers.
 In addition, a balanced cash drawer at the end of the change, shorter queues, and satisfied customers are some other benefits of cash order training for your staff members.
 Similarly, any employee who uses a point of sale to process payments should receive extensive cash register training.

-Use POS system to manage cash flow
+Use a POS system to manage cash flow

 Divide permission to adjust cash for each role